assaultcube/AC/ac/packages/models/mapmodels/readme.txt

 Skinned by makke unless otherwise noted.

-Do not use, modify or redistribute without prior written permission of the author: nieb_123@hotmail.com
+Do not use, modify or redistribute without prior written permission of the authors:
+e-mail: nieb_123@hotmail.com

 Laptop model+skin by jcdpc, all rights reserved.